Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 Eventually we were warned to return

-to Fort [x] and from there we
+to Fort Slocum and from there we

-were taken in buses to a new
+were taken in buses to a river

-side wharf and boarded the Rualini
+side wharf an boarded the Rualini

-on 12/11/43 - the RUALINI is an eleven
+on 12/11/43. - the RuALini is an eleven

-thousand ton cargo cum passenger
+thousand ton cargoe cum passenger

 boat - she is alleged to be thirty